HarrisonKramer/optiland/docs/developers_guide/analysis_framework.rst

 Adding a new analysis type is straightforward:

 - Create a new analysis class with methods to perform ray tracing and compute results.
-- Use Optiland's ray tracing framework and to simplify implementation.
+- Use Optiland's ray tracing framework as needed to simplify implementation.